Permafrost/Tundra/SERVICES.md

     whether a new [HTTP] connection is established for this request or whether an existing pooled [HTTP] connection can be used for this request respectively.
 Defaults to `new`.
-* `$service` is an optional custom [HTTP] response handler service, which implements the `tundra.schema.http.response:handler` specification, and can be specified when the standard `tundra.http.response:handle` service does not suffice.
-The standard handler does the following:
+* `$response.handler` is an optional custom [HTTP] response handler service, which implements the `tundra.schema.http.response:handler` specification.
+Defaults to `tundra.http.response:handle`, if not specified, which performs the following:
   * checks the [HTTP response code] is < 400, and throws an exception when it is not
-  * normalizes the response header keys to lower case
+  * converts the response header keys to be case insensitive
   * converts the response body stream to bytes

 #### Outputs: